vramana/AlgebraicTopology/source/_posts/2014-07-06-topology-problems.markdown

 We next describe some features of the extension problem that holds for many topological problems (we use a term from logic for this that can be safely ignored).

-### First order topological problems:

-* These are formulated in terms of _topological spaces_ and _continuous functions_ (which we call _maps_) : both the data and unknowns are in terms of these.
-* The typical conditions are equalities between various compositions of functions.
-* Conditions may also be in terms of topological properties of the spaces.

 ## More topological problems